Democracy Sucks: Let’s Return To contributor Voting

 Let’s do an example.

-Stakeholder Voting: An Example
+contributor Voting: An Example

 Consider the voting age population at 250 million.
 About 5.5 million would fall into the defense category (based on military, police, and related).
-This is about 2% of the population, but through the stakeholder system they get 5% of the vote.
+This is about 2% of the population, but through the contributor system they get 5% of the vote.
 Their vote is worth nearly double for their sacrifice to the country.

 Now the political unit, or the “aristocrats”, which Plato so heavily favored.
 We already have a special system for our politicians so they won’t be trash like modern ones.
-They are few in number (local, state, and fed maybe make up 500k) but get 5% of the vote.
-This is still reasonable because of the small overall percentage (5%) and the fact that they are the majority political players.
+They are few (local, state, and fed maybe make up 500k) but get 5% of the vote.
+This is still reasonable because of the small overall percentage (5%) and the fact that they are the majority of political players.

 Next, business.
 There are about 30 mil small businesses in the US.
 This would account for 12% of the voting age population.
 Thus, the business owners also get nearly twice the say at 20%.